AndyT-PrimoSpade/springbootassessment/README.md

 # Spring Boot Assessment

-## ** Deployment Fail, still working on it fetch path need to change
+## ** Deployment Fail, still working on it fetch path need to change back to localhost to work

 ## Reflection